 This guidelines is developed to give support to implement Global Labor Policy for all LGE business sites.
-It is based on global CSR requirements (RBA code of conduct and its audit manual, etc.), and stricter rule should be conformed if there's discrepancy between the Policy and local law.
+It is based on global ESG requirements (RBA code of conduct and its audit manual, etc.), and stricter rule should be conformed if there's discrepancy between the Policy and local law.
 However, the violation of local law is not allowed to meet the Policy.

-Global labor policies and guidelines are written with a focus on production workers(blue collar).
-Please contact HQ ESG Department, if you have any question or difficulty in implementation. (sustainability@lge.com)
+Global labor policy and its guidelines are written with a focus on production workers(blue collar).
+Please contact HQ Global Labor Management Team, if you have any question or difficulty in implementation. (cheolmin.oh@lge.com)